ruudvdent/WAM2layersPython/readme.txt

 with a limited amount of pressure levels (as will be common with climate model output).
 Smart spline interpolation guarantees a realistically as possible atmospheric moisture profile.
 See https://github.com/Imme1992/moisture_tracking_mississippi/

-Released under the GNU General Public License.
+Released under the Apache2 License.
 Please cite:

 - This Github page:
 van der Ent, R. J. (YYYY).
 WAM2layersPython.
 Retrieved MONTH DD, YYYY, from https://github.com/ruudvdent/WAM2layersPython